mwilliamson/nope/README.rst

 * Static typing allows optimisations to be applied to the generated code

-The static types are expressed using comments for several reasons:
+The static types are expressed using comments, rather than annotations, for several reasons:

 * This means the static typing has no effect at runtime, allowing Nope programs to be run directly as Python 3 programs with any extra dependencies or